 Focuses on developing the competence in drafting detailed drawings and the basics of Microstation with special emphasis on interpreting field data to produce highway construction drawings and survey drawings.
-Course Level Fee 1 (3 credits, 1 Lecture, 4 Lab/l ab-Discussion)

-Hydraulics/Drainage
+Hydraulics/Drainage Prerequisite: TEC 052

 Fundamentals of statics kinematics and dynamic flow; drainage area and volume of flow calculations.